02w/MidiStega/README.md

   - pytorch lightning [docs](https://pytorch-lightning.readthedocs.io)

 ## See Also
+For a pipeline of compress-encrypt-hide, and a demo web application built with [Streamlit](https://streamlit.io/), check out the [`app`](https://github.com/02w/MidiStega/tree/app) branch.
+Run it with `streamlit run app.py`.

 Actually, it's quite simple to train a classifier to determine whether there is secret information hidden in a midi file.
 ResNet can obtain a pretty good result.

 See [ResNet-for-TSC](https://github.com/02w/ResNet-for-TSC) as an example.